c-blake/bu/doc/edplot.md

 that seems out of scope.

 So, here are 4 basic examples.
 Something to keep in mind as you read the plots is "which one best communicates 'only marginally different' to me?".
+"Inspiring next questions" in §A above relates to "Do I *need* a precise statistical test (e.g. KS-2-sample) to decide a question OR does a picture make it self-evident?"

 First, a "smear" plot where many CIs are drawn at fixed steps apart (2% here) from the `--ci` option from `edplot -w.87 -w.13 -bp triang perturb`[^7]: